 This work is vital, because Carers are the glue which holds Irish and European society together.
 Their work and commitment is vital to maintaining our care system and in allowing those who wish to remain living in their own homes to do so.

 Without family carers, the healthcare system would simply collapse and the social welfare system would prove totally inadequate.
 It is all too easily forgotten that Carers save the state hundreds of millions per annum.
-The statistics for the total value of Caring in Ireland was five years ago estimated to be €2.5 billion and this figure today should be considerably greater.
+The statistics for the total value of Caring in Ireland in the 2006 Census was estimated to be €2.5 billion and this figure today should be considerably greater.
 Ireland’s Carers constitute a band of dedicated people whose efforts on the frontline deserve considerably greater support from Government.

 - View Carer's Contribution to the social economy county by county (based on 2006 Census statistics).